railsnewbie257/RaspberryPi/Elecrow HDMI Display Monitor 3.5 Inch 480x320 TFT LCD Display.md

 <pre>
 Volume RECOVERY on disk2s1 unmounted
 </pre>
-5) Write .img to SD card (does not show update status, takes a long time)
+5) Write .img to SD card (does not show update status, takes a long time, about an hour)
 $ <b>sudo dd bs=4m if=RPi-35inch-LCD-Raspbian-160728.img of=/dev/disk2</b>
 <pre>
 1847+0 records in